Cricket: Records tumble as Black Caps implode on day three v Pakistan

 Many of the Black Caps' batting problems exposed in the first test were exploited again by Pakistan, and their fatal flaw for many years – facing elite spin bowling – was the biggest of them all.

-Shah became the first player this century to take 10 wickets in a day, having added two more for good measure in the second innings, and proved simply unplayable as the Black Caps completely imploded after lunch.
+Shah became the first player this century to take 10 wickets in a day - having added two more for good measure in the second innings - and proved simply unplayable as the Black Caps completely imploded.

 Incredibly, before Shah struck oil, it was all going so well for New Zealand.
 At 50-0 in response to Pakistan's 418-5, things were going solidly to plan for openers Latham and Jeet Raval, before Shah turned destroyer in the penultimate over before lunch and started a historically awful collapse.

-A triple-wicket maiden was the commencement of the calamity, with ten wickets falling for just 40 runs, including a cave from 61-1 to 72-8, as New Zealand completely capitulated on the Dubai wicket.
+A triple-wicket maiden was the commencement of the calamity, with ten wickets falling for just 40 runs, including a crumble from 61-1 to 72-8, as New Zealand completely capitulated on the Dubai wicket.

 Latham, Taylor and Henry Nicholls were Shah's victims to start the stunning slide, as Williamson stood at the other end, watching his side's hopes disappear.